hf04097/covid19-patient-prediction-automatic-data-update/README.md

 ![mse world 1]( /images/model mse world 2.png)
 ![mse pak 1]( / model mse pak 2.png)

-The prediction given with these methods and error is shown in the graph below
+The prediction achieved with this method and error = 2694 is shown in the graph below

 ![prediction 1]( /images/world_pak_predicted2.png)